Autism Center

 What Your Patients Can Expect

 • We encourage families to call 206-987-8080 to verify that we have received the referral.
 They can ask to be added to a cancellation list.
 The family will remain on the cancellation list until they get an appointment.
-When the family calls, we will be able to let them know the current wait time for the service they’ve been referred for.
+When the family calls, we will be able to let them know the current wait time for the service or class they’ve been referred for.

 • As openings become available, we call families to schedule in the order the referral was received.

-• Patients can visit our What to Expect page for more information about their appointment
+• Patients can visit our What to Expect page for more information about their appointment.

 • Patients can find resources and support.

-• Even if we do not have openings right away, there are many resources through Seattle Children’s and in the community that can help.
+Even if we do not have openings right away, there are many resources through Seattle Children’s and in the community that can help.

 Your patient may be able to take part in our research and clinical trials even if they have to wait for an appointment.
-To learn more about how to get involved, your patients can call 206-987-7917 or email us.
+To learn more about how to get involved, your patients can call 206-987-7917 or email us

 Resources for Providers